How Frugal Living Helps Entrepreneurship

 Did they fit into my niche of encouraging would be entrepreneurs?
 Did they fit into what I had decided was the purpose of this website and my business?

-My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), as well as help work from home moms, experience greater productivity (without neglecting relationships), and have easy to understand help and guidance for starting their home business.
+My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), and help work from home creative entrepreneurs experience greater productivity (without neglecting relationships), and have easy-to-understand help and guidance for starting their home business.

 Did I want to add Frugally Living back into that fray too?

 Then I realized that it wasn’t business know-how that gave my home business the start it needed online.
 It was frugal living.
 Not just those first few books on frugal living, but saving money itself.

 Without cutting a little more to get off to a start, I couldn’t have started a home business.

 Frugal Living, Home Business, and slowly working Your Hustle